tekumara/notes/kubectl.md

-`kubectl delete namespace livy` delete the livy namespace and all resources `kubectl delete -f <file.yml>` delete the resources in the file `kubectl delete deployment slim-api` delete a deployment
+`kubectl delete namespace livy` delete the livy namespace and all resources `kubectl delete -f <file.yml>` delete the resources in the file `kubectl delete deployment slim-api` delete a deployment `kubectl rollout restart deployment awesome-api` do a rolling restart of a deployment

 ### Delete a namespace stuck in the Terminating state